imnidhimehta/Prediction-of-Credit-Card-Fraud/README.md

 Accuracy score of Test data: 0.9390862944162437

 ## Conclusion:
 As the data was highly imbalanced hence under sampling is used to solve the imbalance dataset.
-Logistic Regression model gives almost perfect accuracy in both trainning data and Test data.
+Logistic Regression model gives almost perfect accuracy in both training data and Test data.